 The most important thing to remember when planning your appliance layout is that you must work with the space you have.
 It might seem obvious, but sometimes our hearts shout louder than our heads, which can result in a cumbersome layout.

-Measure your kitchen, and figure out exactly what size appliances it can hold without compromising the space available.
+Measure your kitchen, and figure out exactly what size appliances it can hold without comprising the space available.
 This should be considered for every appliance you buy, but most importantly large white goods.